 - Check the latest conditions and park closures

 - Check for current road closures at VicRoads

 - If you are travelling on a high fire danger day, review your plans - identify the safest route

-- Be prepared to change your plans on days of Severe, Extreme or Code Red Fire Danger Ratings
+- Be prepared to change your plans on days of Extreme or Catastrophic Fire Danger Ratings

 While you are away